Visit the Speech Disfluency Lab to participate in stuttering research.

 Prior to beginning the study, you will be given a consent form to read and sign, while your child has the opportunity to warm-up to the lab environment and meet our lab members.
 The consent form will give you information about our study and the procedures we will be using during the visit.
 We will then answer any questions you may have about our study.

 The first session will begin with you and your child seated at a table with some toys.
 As you interact with your child, we will examine his/her speech fluency in an adjacent room using video cameras.
 After the interaction, your child will be asked to respond to several routine tests of speech and language.
-While he/she is doing that, Dr. Anderson will ask you some questions about your child's development.
-While talking with Dr. Anderson, you will be able to observe all of your child's testing from a tv monitor.
+While he/she is doing that, we will ask you some questions about your child's development.
+While talking with us, you will be able to observe all of your child's testing from a tv monitor.
 At the end of the first session, which will take about 1 to 1½ hours, we will screen your child's hearing.

 During the second session, your child will complete several tasks on the computer where he/she responds to sounds, words, or pictures by pressing a button or repeating what he/she hears.
 You will be able to watch your child complete the tasks through the tv monitor.
-Upon completion of the tasks, Dr. Anderson will go over the results of all of the testing with you and give you a copy of the testing summary sheet for your records.
-If indicated, Dr. Anderson will also address any concerns you may have about your child's speech and language development.
+Upon completion of the tasks, we will go over the results of all of the testing with you and give you a copy of the testing summary sheet for your records.
+If indicated, we will also address any concerns you may have about your child's speech and language development.
 This second session takes about 1 to 1½ hours to complete.

 At various intervals throughout the testing, your child may be rewarded with stickers, and, at the end of the second session, he/she will be allowed to choose, with parent permission, a small toy from a prize box.
 Children who visit our lab typically enjoy themselves because of all the attention they receive during testing and they get to play with toys, as well as earn stickers and prizes!